Ebedthan/xgt/README.md

 xgt taxon --search --partial g__Escherichia
 ```

+## ⚠️ Issue Tracker

+Found a bug ?
+Have an enhancement request ?
+Head over to the [GitHub issue
+tracker](https://github.com/Ebedthan/xgt/issues) if you need to report
+or ask something.
+If you are filing in on a bug, please include as much
+information as you can about the issue, and try to recreate the same bug
+in a simple, easily reproducible situation.

+## ⚖️ License

+`xgt` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

+See [LICENSE-APACHE](https://github.com/Ebedthan/xgt/blob/main/LICENSE-APACHE) and [LICENSE-MIT](https://github.com/Ebedthan/xgt/blob/main/LICENSE-MIT) for details.

 Full help is available from `xgt --help`.

-## Certificate verification

-`xgt` through `ureq` performs peer SSL certificate verification by default.
-To tell `xgt` to _not_ verify the peer, use the `-k/--insecure` option.
-Currently (as of Apr 28, 2024), you should add this option to your command to get the desired result as GTDB API's server has a certificate issue.

 ## Minimum supported Rust version
 `xgt` minimum [Rust](https://www.rust-lang.org/) version is 1.70.0.

 ## Semver
 `xgt` is following [Semantic Versioning 2.0](https://semver.org/).

-## Licence
-`xgt` is distributed under the terms of both the MIT license and the Apache License (Version 2.0).

-See [LICENSE-APACHE](https://github.com/Ebedthan/xgt/blob/main/LICENSE-APACHE) and [LICENSE-MIT](https://github.com/Ebedthan/xgt/blob/main/LICENSE-MIT) for details.

 ## Note
 Unstable work is on dev branch.